SuadeLabs/fire/documentation/properties/purpose.md

 > Only that part of the deposit which is necessary to make use of the service of which the deposit is a by-product shall be treated as an operational deposit.
 The excess shall be treated as non-operational.

 ### operational_excess
-Excess operational deposits are defined as the part of the operational deposits (as defined in [CRR][lcr] Article 27.6) held in excess of those required for the provision of operational services.
-The distinction between operational deposits and excess operational deposits is required for the reporting of section 1.1.3 in the ouflows section of the [CRR][lcr]
+Excess operational deposits are defined as the part of the operational deposits (as defined in [LCR][lcr] Article 27.6) held in excess of those required for the provision of operational services.
+The distinction between operational deposits and excess operational deposits is required for the reporting of section 1.1.3 in the ouflows section of the [LCR][lcr]

 ### custody
 As opposed to short-term definition within **operational**, **custody** here refers to the long-term custody of financial assets such as those held for safekeeping by a custodian bank.